opf/openproject/docs/system-admin-guide/users-permissions/roles-permissions/README.md

 - **[Create, edit, and delete placeholder users](../placeholder-users/)**

-  > **Note**: Users with this global permission can not automatically see and edit all placeholder user in all projects.
-It is restricted to the placeholder users in projects in which the user has the respective permission to see or edit project members.
+  > **Note**: Users with this global permission cannot automatically see and edit all placeholder user in all projects.
+It is restricted to the placeholder users in projects in which the user has the respective permission to see or edit project member.

 ### Edit and delete roles